-In the event of a school catchment area change being approved, pupils who would still have a sibling connection (see below for definition) at the time of admission and who are living at the same address in the previous catchment area for the school, (but not within the revised catchment area), at the time the change was approved will be considered as living within the catchment area.
+In order to qualify for a place on the grounds of a sibling attending the Academy, the sibling must already be attending the Academy at the time of application and still be attending at the time of admission.
+Copies of catchment area maps, if required are available from the LA, or can be viewed in the Academy.
+To find the catchment Academy for a postcode visit Schools Catchment Search.
+In the event of an Academy catchment area change being approved, pupils who would still have a sibling connection (see below for definition) at the time of admission and who are living at the same address in the previous catchment area for an Academy, (but not within the revised catchment area), at the time the change was approved will be considered as living within the catchment area.